omniwaifu/obsidian-mcp/README.md

 - Find backlinks to notes
 - List bookmarks from the core Bookmarks plugin
 - Get the path for today's daily note
+    - Path is cached, so if you change your path to daily notes, you might need to wait a bit for the cache to update.
 - List and toggle basic Markdown tasks in notes
 - Configurable vault access